 What's the difference between single-tenant and multi-tenant for a SaaS backend?

 Single-tenant isolates each customer in its own instance; multi-tenant shares resources and distinguishes via tenant IDs.
-Tenant isolation directly affects risk and SLAs, while operating cost varies sharply between models.
+Tenant isolation directly affects risk and SLAs, while operating cost varies sharply between the Silo, Pool, and Bridge models.

 What does a typical scaling pattern in a backend look like?

-Decoupling via messaging, backpressure, and CQRS-separated read/write paths help control load spikes and bottlenecks.
-CQRS, queues, and bulkheads together raise the scalability and resilience of production systems.
+Decoupling via messaging, backpressure on slow consumers, and CQRS-separated read/write paths control load spikes and bottlenecks.
+Queues, bulkheads, and circuit breakers together raise the resilience of production systems.

 What are the typical failure modes of microservices and serverless?